frimik/logstash-pkgs/README.md

-# logstash-pkgm
+# logstash-pkgs

-logstash-pkgm contains simple files to build a RPM from a spec file.
+logstash-pkgs contains simple files to build a RPM from a spec file.

 ## Creating RPM
 Just copy the following files to the SOURCES directory: